8bitprodigy/mse/README.md

 ## Exclusion

-    The foundation of freedom of association.
+    Keep out the riff-raff.
+This is the foundation of freedom of association.
 For too long has gatekeeping been decried as evil, whilst hypocritically kicking out those who don't align perfectly with their own ideological crusades.
-We, instead choose to be honest with what we're doing -- keeping out the riff-raff.
+We, instead choose to be honest with what we're doing.

 ---

-## License:
+## License

+**The above text is provided, completely unencumbered, under the following license:**

 This is free and unencumbered software released into the public domain.